 Cause of death the underlying cause of death, which has been defined by the World Health Organisation as follows: a) all diseases, morbid conditions or injuries that either resulted in or contributed to death, or b) the circumstances of the accident or violence that produced any such injuries.
 Since 1997 the international classification ICD-10 is used.

 Crude mortality rate annual number of deaths per 100,000 of mean annual population.

 County/municipality person's last residence.
-It is classified according to Administrative and Settlement Units of Estonia (EHAK) (see classifications).
+It is classified according to Administrative and Settlement Units of Estonia (EHAK) (see classifications and lists).
 Until 2017, data by the counties/municipalities is distributed by the administrative division that existed before administrative reform (October 2017).
 Data starting from 2018 is distributed by new administrative division.

 Early neonatal deaths the deaths of infants who died during the first week of their life (aged 06 days).
 See also: Late foetal deaths.